 In Foligno, the Giostra della Quintana festival takes place on the first weekend of the month.
 More than 600 participants take part in the festival dressed in 17th century traditional clothing.
 There are thousands of spectators to the event and visitors would need to reach the town centre well before the allotted time in order to get a good position.

 Another horse race in July takes place in the town of Sedilo in Sardinia.
-The race is held on the fifth of July.
+Celebrations start on the fifth of July.
 There are plenty of local horse riders and many food stalls.
 Visitors would get a good chance to taste some of the local specialties of the region and some delicious desserts.

 One of the biggest festivals in Sicily is the U Fistinu di Santa Rosalia which is held in Palermo on the tenth of July.
 The event begins with a procession where a high float of around 50 feet along with a statue of the saint are carried around the town, accompanied by a traditional brass band.
 The festival includes good music, dancing and a lot of delicious food.

-If you are vacationing in the north, stop in Venice to enjoy the feast day of Redentore Church, that takes place on the third Sunday of the month.
-The event includes a parade with decorated boats and lots of fireworks towards the end of the day.
+If you are vacationing in the north, stop in Venice to enjoy the feast day of Redentore Church, that takes place on the third Saturday and Sunday of the month.
+The event includes fireworks in the night of the Saturday and a parade with decorated boats on Sunday.
+Special trains by trenitalia are arranged for the event (one late at night).

 Those who prefer medieval festivals should travel to Fivizzano in Tuscany to witness the Disfida degli Arceri.
 Archers from every neighborhood are dressed in medieval costumes and perform a re-enactment of an ancient festival, along with flag throwing competitions.